WindowsNotifications/NotificationsExtensions/README.md

 5. After the project is referenced, the namespace is "NotificationsExtensions" and each category of notifications are under their own namespace like "NotificationsExtensions.Tiles" or "Toasts" or "Badges".

+## How to use it

+Please [read our Wiki](https://github.com/anbare/NotificationsExtensions/wiki) to learn how to use NotificationsExtensions.